Mask Up! Talking to Young Children about Wearing Masks

 Offer choices, if possible.
 Toddlers and preschoolers are known for seeking independence, and sometimes this means they push back against any clothing you offer (they want the dinosaur t-shirt when you picked the stripes).
 You can head this off at the pass by letting them choose between two child-sized masks.

 Remind your child about what’s going to happen before you leave: “We are going to the supermarket.
 When we get there, we will put our masks on in the car.
 We will wear our masks the whole time we’re shopping.
 When we get in the car to go home, we’ll take them off again.”
-(Or whatever your family practice is, as some families keep masks on in the car.)
+Even if your local regulations don’t require masks for vaccinated people, you may want to wear one in solidarity with your child and to reduce your family’s risk of infection.

 Review the rules when you arrive.
 Since toddlers and preschoolers have a limited memory and limited self-control, you’ll want to review what’s going to happen when you arrive at the market.
 As you are putting on masks, remind your child: “We’ll wear the masks the whole time we are in the store.
 When we are done and back in the car, we can take them off again.”